mauriciosoares/core.js/README.md

 It helps you create scalable applications written in Javascript, giving you some structure and patterns to keep everything separated.

+By following the pattern, you will have loading, saving state, and replaying events for free.

 ## The Idea